-The licensee may host a variety of events which may on occasion be organised in tandem with local community groups.
+The business will operate from a mobile caravan bar where cocktails and drinks for events are served/sold.
+Packages can be selected with various options suited to any individual.
+The licensee will host a variety of events, functions and occasions with the majority compromising of private and corporate functions.
 A suite of conditions imposed on the licence will ensure that; notification timeframes and function specific plan of management will be in place, depending on the proposed patron capacity.
 Responsible Service of Alcohol guidelines and measures will be in place.